WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 You can then run the build using: `npm run build`.

 After the build finishes, you will see the built file created at `build/index.js`.
-Enqueue this file in the admin screen as shown in Step 2, and the block will load in the editor.
+Enqueue this file in the admin screen as you would any JavaScript in WordPress, see [Step 2 in this tutorial](loading-javascript.md), and the block will load in the editor.

 ## Finishing Touches